Which Error Would You Like, Sir?

 1. For the crime committed (Cr)

 - Find suspects {S}.
-Here {} mean that it is a set.
+Here {} mean that it is a set.2.
+For each suspect Si, decide:

 - Is Alleged Perpetrator(Si, Cr)?
 Y/N